At least not from a hockey standpoint.

 For the cross-country match?
 Well, give it to whoever is worthy of it.

 Right now, Montréal is fighting for first place in the Eastern Conference.
 First place.
-I’m willing to bet there are a lot of Canadians willing to watch a rematch of last season’s Habs/Penguins or Habs/Capitals tilts during this years playoff run.
+I’m willing to bet there are a lot of Canadians willing to watch a rematch of last season’s Habs/Penguins or Habs/Capitals tilts during this year’s run to the playoffs.
 Reward the Canadiens with national recognition.
 Let Canada celebrate their success.
 And let the Habs reap the economic rewards of being shown coast-to-coast-to-coast.
 I’m willing to bet the ratings would be similar to that of the weekly Leaf drubbing.

 At the same time, the sad-sack Maple Leafs would lose their magical marketing miracle.
 They would have to fight for the attention of hockey fans across Canada.
 They would actually have to (gulp) consider winning.

-The minute you take away the financial security blanket from MLSE’s hockey operations is the minute that you will find a cure for the symptoms of safe mediocrity that currently grips both the Toronto Maple Leafs and Hockey Night in Canada.
+The minute you take away the financial security blanket from MLSE’s hockey operations is the minute that you will find a cure for the symptoms of safe mediocrity that currently grips both the Toronto Maple Leafs and, as a result, Hockey Night in Canada.
 The tough love would push both parties into a healthier relationship.

 You just might be surprised at what happens.
 The Leafs might find that extra gear needed to make it to the playoffs, to a regular spot on the new earn-your-coverage national broadcast.
 They might stop giving away their first-round draft picks and young guns.
 They might start thinking hockey first.